MyEtherWallet/knowledge-base-v3/content/Taylor's "Best of Taylor" List/ethereum-encryption-bkp-presale-files.md

 /*
-[ELIExpert] Keypairs, presale files & encryption
+Keypairs, presale files & encryption
-Sort: 2
+Sort: 6
 */

 *This is part of a series where Taylor pull's sweet comments she's made or found over the years in the hopes that they can be useful, searchable, remembered, referenced, and/or aid in the creation of future knowledge base posts.
 Many are unpolished & contain typos, specific references to previous discussions or the user, and gratuitous cursing.*

 ---

 > Is the "bkp" component of a presale json file a SHA3 hash of the wallet password?

 ---